 - The rider, with luggage and passenger if applicable, now mounts the motorcycle. - Check the headlight setting.

-The light-dark boundary must lie exactly on the lower mark when the motorcycle is ready to operate with the rider mounted along with any baggage and a passenger if applicable.
+The light-dark boundary of the low beam must lie exactly on the lower mark when the motorcycle is ready to operate with the rider mounted along with any luggage and a passenger if applicable.